We spend more time on our phones than with the person we love.

 Suppose you'd like to gain a reliable place in this market.
 In that case, you can develop your applications by analyzing user reviews in Google Play Store and then create a path for your application through consumer insights.

 Suppose you plan to develop a mobile application or work on a research project to understand the needs and motivation of mobile users.
 In that case, you will need to analyze Google Play Store reviews.
 Considering the number of user reviews you can collect from the Google Play Store, it is wise to take advantage of NLP and text analytics technologies available for everyone to analyze and classify this data automatically.

-Kimola provides a no-code Machine Learning platform specifically designed for marketing and research pros.
+Kimola provides a no-code Machine Learning platform specifically designed for customer feedback analysis.
 The platform, Kimola Cognitive, enables dataholics to either use a pre-built machine learning model or create their own to classify a dataset simply by uploading an Excel file automatically.
 Simply dragging and dropping your reviews takes only a couple of minutes to understand if your customers are complaining about pricing, bugs or features.

 Understanding the types of customer feedback will also help your product pipeline and sales strategies.
 There is a 7-day free trial option and plans that grow with your needs.
 Click the banner below to sign up and start using Kimola Cognitive!

 In today’s increasingly data-driven business world, several technological solutions have been developed to harness the true power...